CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/question-service/README.md

 ## Running Question Service

+1. You will need to run user service before running question service.
+Refer to the README in User Service on how to run.

-1. Open Command Line/Terminal and navigate into the `question-service` directory.
+2. Open Command Line/Terminal and navigate into the `question-service` directory.

-2. Run the command: `npm install`.
+3. Run the command: `npm install`.
 This will install all the necessary dependencies.

-3. Run the command `npm start` to start the User Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.
+4. Run the command `npm start` to start the Question Service in production mode, or use `npm run dev` for development mode, which includes features like automatic server restart when you make code changes.

-4. Using applications like Postman, you can interact with the Question Service on port 3002.
+5. Using applications like Postman, you can interact with the Question Service on port 3002.
 If you wish to change this, please update the `.env` file.

 ## Question Service API Guide